 On June 1, 2011 the Company announced it had acquired by staking a 100% interest in the 32,800 ha Don Bosco property in western La Rioja Province, Argentina.
-The property has since been reduced to a core 19,710 ha.
+The property has since been reduced to a core set of properties of approximately 15,000 ha.
 The property is located in the Pre-Cordillera region and elevations range from 2,500 m to 3,500 m above sea level.
 Work can be conducted all year round and a paved highway allows easy access to the southern part of the property.